Thomas S. Monson, president of Mormon church, dies at 90

 A World War II veteran, Monson served in the Navy and spent a year overseas before returning to get a business degree at the University of Utah and a master's degree in business administration from the church-owned Brigham Young University.

-Before being tabbed to join the faith's church's governing Quorum of the Twelve Apostles, Monson worked for the church's secular businesses, primarily in advertising, printing and publishing including the Deseret Morning News.
+Before being chosen to join the faith's governing Quorum of the Twelve Apostles, Monson worked for the church's secular businesses, primarily in advertising, printing and publishing including the Deseret Morning News.

 Monson married Frances Beverly Johnson in 1948.
 The couple had three children, eight grandchildren and 11 great-grandchildren.
 Frances died in 2013 at the age of 85.

-Note: This story has been corrected to show that Russell M. Nelson has been a church apostle since April 1984, not 1970.